DanielVip3/HearMyVoiceBot/README.md

   - hjson
 Other modules are included in package.json but not required, and you can install them if you want.

-I recommend using Node v12.4.0(because that's the version that I used to test).
-But it should work too on Node v.11.15.0.
+I recommend using Node v10.2.1(because that's the version that I used to test).
+But it should work too on newer versions, like Node v.11.15.0 or v12.4.0.
 I don't know tho on older Node versions.